CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Tension and aiming for perfection are the biggest causes of slow writing.
 Relax!
 (Yeah, saying Relax doesn’t work for me, either.)

 Treat each attempt as an experiment, not a test.
 There is no pass/fail, just information about what type of practice to do next.
 It is ok to slow down for a bit if you pushed too hard, too fast, or you are having a bad week.

-Go down a speed or increase prepartion for a while.

 ### A Note on Speed